Is Sour Cream Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Pasteurized sour cream from major grocery brands like Daisy, Breakstone's, or Fage
+• Pasteurized sour cream from major grocery store brands like Daisy, Great Value, or Good Culture

 • Check the label confirms 'pasteurized' milk or cream as an ingredient